shaundaley39/ubiwrite-training/README.md

 \* a more sober analysis might find Ubiwrite gloves tragically unfashionable

-This site is build to help people get up that learning curve - quickly learning the mapping between finger contact points and keys, and then achieving a high type speed with Ubiwrite.
+This site is built to help people get up that learning curve - quickly learning the mapping between finger contact points and keys, and then achieving a high type speed with Ubiwrite.

 See: [Demo](http://shaundaley39.github.io/ubiwrite-training/)